johndunne2019/Machine-Learning-and-Statistics-Project-2020/README.md

 6. Enter your wind speed and click the Predict Power Output button to receive power output prediction.
 7. When you are finished close the local host and Ctrl + C on your command line to kill the web server.

+## Building a Docker Image and running a container - quick start guide

+Further detailed instructions later in this Readme file.

+1. Pull the latest version of the repository from Github.
+2. Navigate to the folder on your local machine.
+3. If you have docker installed you can check your version with the command - docker --version
+4. docker build -t predictions-app to build a docker image (this may take a while).
+5. docker image ls to see the image once it is built.
+6. docker run -d -p 5000:5000 predictions-app to get a container running your local host.
+7. Go to http://127.0.0.1:5000/ to see the web app.
+8. docker container ls - To see details on a container including the container ID.
+9. docker kill container ID - To kill a docker container
+9. docker container ls - to see all containers currently running.

 ## Contents of this Repository

 I have listed below the contents of this repository and a short description on each: